Here at Duquesne, Equity & Opportunity Begin at Home

 Whether your disability is physical, psychological or a learning disability, we'll provide appropriate and reasonable accommodations to help you through your academic courses and reach your greatest potential.

 It is always a student's right, and personal choice, to determine if they chose to disclose their disability to the Office of Disability Services.
-Disclosing your disability can be done at any point in the semester, and does not require that accommodations be used.
+Disclosing your disability can be done at any point in the semester.

 Accommodations cannot be given retroactively if a student makes the choice not to disclose their disability.
 If a student does disclose their disability but does not request that letters of accommodations be sent to their professor, accommodations will not be granted, even in the case that the students feels work submitted or exam scores received do not accurately reflect their abilities.